-- is most often caused by a direct blow to the head, but can also result from body blows that snap the head forward or backward
+Concussions are traumatic brain injuries that result from the brain going into a spinning motion.
+This is most often because of a direct blow to the head, but can also be caused by a blow to the body that snaps the head forward or backward.

 - difficulty falling or staying asleep (insomnia) or excessive sleepiness